-This classification applies to an account for roadway lighting with a Municipality, Regional Municipality, Ministry of Transportation and private roadway lighting operation, controlled by photo cells.
-The consumption for these customers will be based on the calculated connected load times the required lighting times established by an approved OEB process.
+This classification applies to an account for roadway lighting with a Municipality, Regional Municipality, Ministry of Transportation and private roadway lighting, controlled by photo cells.
+The consumption for these customers will be based on the calculated connected load times the required lighting times established in the approved OEB street lighting load shape template.
 Further servicing details are available in the distributor's Conditions of Service.